Zavy86/docker-course/topics/19-local-development-workflow/README.md

 some information, installs the dependencies, starts the server in development mode, and finally exposes port 3000, the standard port for Node.js.

-Let’s proceed with building the image:
+Let's proceed with building the image:

 ```shell
 $ docker build -t namer .